 - school fees and other payments made on behalf, or for your benefit

-You may be exempt from this test if one of your parents or guardians are permanently blind, and get:
+You may be exempt from this test if one of your parents or guardians is permanently blind, and gets:

 - Age Pension

 - a Department of Veterans’ Affairs Service Pension, Veteran Payment or Income Support Supplement

 Your parents or guardians can get a certain amount of child support or voluntary maintenance for you before it affects your payment rate.
 We call this the maintenance income free area.